englercj/resource-loader/CONTRIBUTING.md

 - **Never commit new builds.** When making a code change you should always run `gulp` which will rebuild the project so you can test, *however* please do not commit the new builds placed in `dist/` or your PR will be closed.
-By default the build process will output to an ignored folder (`build/`) you should be fine.
+By default the `dist/` folder is ignored so this shouldn't happen by accident.

 - **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
 The more focused a PR is, the faster it will get attention and be merged.
 Extra files changing only whitespace or